 South of Pescara Coastal Forts Protect The Adriatic Coast

-The drive to Lecce would be long, so we knew we would not be taking the more scenic route along the coast the whole way.
+The drive to Lecce was long.
+So we knew we would not take the more scenic route along the coast the whole way.
 This day trip south ensured we experienced the slower coast trip.
-Our hotel concierge, the ever-helpful Fabio, waxed poetic about the coast and the things we should see.
+Our hotel concierge, waxed poetic about the coast and the things to see.
 He gave David driving directions and stop suggestions.

-For our second stop on the Adriatic coast, we had originally booked a hotel in the beach town of Francavilla Al Mare.
+For our second stop on the Adriatic coast, we originally booked a hotel in the beach town of Francavilla Al Mare.
 We checked out where we might have landed if we had not cancelled the hotel in Francavilla for a place in Pescara with real air conditioning.
-While not quite as deserted as we had found Igea Marina, the hotel north of the train tracks on the far end of town may not have been ideal.
+This was not quite as deserted as we had found Igea Marina.
+But the hotel north of the train tracks on the far end of town may not have been ideal.
 I guess that happens occasionally when picking hotels from the internet.

-Ortona On The Adriatic Coast
+In Ortona Coastal Forts Protect The Adriatic Coast

 This church was surprisingly beautiful inside and included a separate tomb area for the Apostle Tommaso.
 Several of the stained glass windows were simple and stark but striking.